Teresa Wicks, Eastern Oregon Biologist with Bird Alliance of Oregon

 As a third-generation rural Oregonian, Teresa has a strong affinity for rural communities and places.
 She grew up in Southwestern Oregon during the timber crash.
 “I remember what that was like for my community, and for youth that I went to school with.
 I formed a strong conservation ethic by the age of 8 and have spent my life trying to find a balance between supporting rural communities and preserving space for wildlife.
 My dad is a reforestation contractor, and growing up, my mom, sisters, and I worked in the Fremont-Winema and Malheur National Forests with him fairly regularly.
 I fell in love with the open spaces of Eastern Oregon on those forays with my dad.
 So, for me, the work I'm doing in Harney County is the coalescing of all of these things.
 It allows me to live and work in Eastern Oregon, in an important conservation area for birds, while also supporting rural Oregonians.
 Being here, doing this work gives me hope.”

 **Teresa’s work in the Harney Basin consists of: biological surveys, community outreach and policy work.
 The biological surveys are primarily associated with the Refuge's Comprehensive Conservation Plan (CCP).
 These surveys help provide information about bird populations and Refuge management efforts.
 Community outreach efforts to Harney County residents are fairly diverse, ranging from work parties on and off the Refuge, to programs and field trips with Tu-Wa-Kii Nobi (the Burns Paiute Tribe's youth program), bird walks at Refuge headquarters and in town, as well as some community science projects.
-Teresa’s policy work focuses on the CCP, the Community-Based Water Planning Collaborative, and the Harney Basin Wetland Initiative, a High Desert Partnership collaborative.
+Teresa’s policy work focuses on the CCP, the Community-Based Water Planning Collaborative, and the Harney Basin Wetlands Collaborative, a High Desert Partnership collaborative.